 - Identify and assist those who may have need for special assistance (blindness, hearing impaired, autism, mobility impaired…), and assist in crossing Water Street to the Ice House Parking lot.

-Safety response team members should immediately identify themselves as such to any personnel responding to the incident.
+Emergency response team members should immediately identify themselves as such to any personnel responding to the incident.

 Medical Response Team Members